silverstripe/cow/dockerhub/README.md

 ## Overview
-The idea with this approach is to use an image built and hosted on hub.docker.com, then manually run cow commands
+This Dockerfile is used to create an image that is hosted on hub.docker.com.
+Users can then pull this image and manually run cow commands.

-The Dockerfile in this directory is very similar to the one in the /docker directory, minus xdebug and the multi-stage builds

-You can update the image on hub.docker.com by editing the Dockerfile in this directory.
-- The `latest` tag is added when the Dockerfile on the master branch is updated in github.
-- Tagged versions are created in hub.docker.com pushing semver tags to github

 ## Running cow
 Spin up a new container by pulling a pre-built image from hub.docker.com.
+The latest version of silverstripe/cow will be automatically  composer required.
 You will be automatically SSH'd into the container and be in the /home/cow directory
 ```
 docker run \